 Many Greys have gone on to great careers, and to serve their communities in untold and unsung ways.
 Some have come back to be honored by the Veterans Corps of the Greys or by the Cadets themselves.
 All have been touched by the discipline, orderliness, fairness and kindness that characterized their experience in the Knickerbocker Greys.

-The Knickerbocker Greys have no official relationship with the armed forces.
-Eventhough the Knickerbocker Greys is best described as a patriotic, historical and fun organization, the underlying structure of the Greys is indeed modeled on that of the US Armed Forces.
+The Knickerbocker Greys are not a military organization and have no official relationship with the armed forces.
+The Knickerbocker Greys is best described as a patriotic, historical and fun organization with an underlying organizational structure modeled on that of the US Armed Forces.

-The Knickerbocker Greys meet each Tuesday afternoon during the school year, from 4:45 to 6:00 PM, at the historic Seventh Regiment Armory on Park Avenue between 66th and 67th Streets.
+Since 1902, The Knickerbocker Greys meet each Tuesday afternoon during the school year, from 5:15 - 6:30pm in their Headquarters at the historic Park Avenue Armory between 66th and 67th Streets.